Skip to Content

 Local Water Systems are not in Compliance

-Of our 113 Public Water Systems, 60 of these Public Water Systems have amassed 166 violations over the last three years, ranging from exceedances of:
+Of our 113 Public Water Systems, 60 of these Public Water Systems have amassed nearly 200 violations from exceedances of:

 Safe Drinking Water is a Legal Right